Trial of the Amazons: Aftermath

 With the trial ended and Themyscira recovered, the Amazons of three tribes have finally found peace with Diana still grieving her mother's death.
 Diana manages to track Atluum, having lost contact with Chaos.
 Using the lasso of truth on him, she learned that Atluum is the last survivor of countless souls sent to Themyscira to eradicate all monsters.
 Having shown resentment towards the Amazons for their gods' approval, the souls returned to Tartarus leaving Altuum alone and manipulated by Chaos to incite war against the Amazon tribes.
 Diana offers Atluum to escape the sunken ship but he declined and chose to accept his fate rather than accept his false fantasy out of shame.
-Hippolyta revealed to Diana that she instructed Artemis to poison her to help unite the tribes and ascended to Olympus to help support the Amazon as best as she could.
+Hippolyta revealed to Diana that she instructed Artemis to poison her to help unite the tribes and ascended to Olympus for Amazon's support.
 She also informed Diana that the Olympus gods still fear her for many reasons.